-'''

-$ reprounzip info <package>
+\$ reprounzip info <package>

-'''

-where package> corresponds to the experiment package (i.e.: the .rpz file).
-You can use -v for verbose to get more detailed information on the package.
+where <package> corresponds to the experiment package (i.e., the .rpz file).

 The output of this command has three sections.
-The first section, Pack Information, contains general information about the experiment package, including size and total number of files:
+The first section, Pack information, contains general information about the experiment package, including size and total number of files: